 Vocabulary training course

 Students are required to complete a pre-program, self-directed online training module in basic concepts and vocabulary in health, medical nomenclature, and computer science terminology.
-The training course provides students a grounding in vocabulary and core concepts needed for success in our foundational courses.
+The training course provides students with a grounding in vocabulary and core concepts needed for success in our foundational courses.

 This canvas-based training course is designed as a series of units within three larger modules.
 Each unit has an associated quiz.
 Students must complete all modules in order to receive the required certificate of completion.
 Entering students are encouraged to complete this training PRIOR to arrival on campus in August.
 Providing proof of its completion is a requirement early on in HCIP 6380 (Introduction to Health Informatics).

-Please click here to visit boot camp page and enroll in the training course.
+Please click here to visit the SDS bootcamp page and to enroll in the training course.

 CHHS good scholar tutorial